Create a super metric when you want to check the health of your environment, but cannot find a suitable metric to perform the analysis.

 - Click Select.

-After one collection cycle has completed, the super metric appears on each of the objects of the specified object type.
-For example, if you defined the super metric to calculate average CPU usage across all virtual machines, and the super metric is assigned to the Host System object type.
-After one collection cycle has completed, the super metric appears as a super metric on each host.
+After one collection cycle, the super metric appears on each of the objects of the specified object type.
+For example, you defined the super metric to calculate average CPU usage across all virtual machines and assigned it to the Host System object type.
+After one collection cycle, the super metric appears as a super metric on each host.

 What to do next